Monty Engine — Capabilities & Security Model

 - Sandbox code uses standard Python:

-This means pathlib and os.getenv() are syntactically valid in mold scripts, but their behavior is entirely controlled by the host application.
+This means pathlib, open(), os.getenv(), and clock calls are syntactically valid in mold scripts, but their behavior is entirely controlled by the host application.

 // engine.rs